Study why PMBOK 8 principles matter for PMP 2026: ambiguous scenarios, judgment, value protection, and process traps.

 Explanation: C is best because the candidate’s problem is not lack of action language.
 It is weak judgment under ambiguity.
 Principles help reveal what kind of action is strongest when several technically possible moves exist.
 A, B, and D all preserve the underlying reasoning gap.

-After this section, move to the mindset-dimensions page so the principles become easier to remember and use.
-When your scenario misses come from rigid process thinking that ignores context and value, use the free PMP 2026 practice preview on web and review which principle-shaped behavior the stronger answer reflected.
+After this section, move to mindset dimensions so the principles become easier to remember and use.
+PMExams explains why principles matter for free.
+When your scenario misses come from rigid process thinking that ignores context and value, use the PMP 2026 practice page on external practice and review which principle-shaped behavior the stronger answer reflected.